bigbes/tnt-ycsb/tarantool/README.md

     (possible values: false, true)
 If tnt.call is set to True - you may benchmark Tarantool Lua bindings, instead of Tarantool basic Protocol.

+Tips: If you want to flush all data in space with number N use:

+	echo 'lua box.space[0]:truncate()' | nc localhost 33015

 [tnt-github]:https://github.com/tarantool/tarantool/
 [tnt-readme]:https://github.com/tarantool/tarantool/blob/master/README.md